• Art magazine

 • 1915: First painting

-• 1921-22: Military service
+• 1921-22: military service

 • 1922: Wedding with Georgette Berger

-• 1967: Magritte dies to pancreatic cancer
+• 1967: Magritte dies of pancreatic cancer

 childhood